 Hoarding may initially appear to be somewhat of a hobby or collection but oftentimes may become a case of a disorder known as compulsive hoarding.
 Hoarding disorders often are the cause of unhealthy and unsafe conditions for the hoarder themselves, their families, pets, and other loved ones.

 Hoarding includes the excessive acquisition/collection of objects - often times animals - that the hoarder has the inability or difficulty to limit or know when to stop collecting.
-The hoarder will have great difficulty in discarding objects that can sometimes cover the entire living areas of the home; this may cause significant distress for the hoarder and their families.
+The hoarder will have great difficulty in discarding objects that can sometimes cover the entire living area of the home; this may cause significant distress for the hoarder and their families.
 Often, hoarders believe they need the things they collect or may need them in the future and may have difficulty in the realization that the objects they collect are insignificant or of no use now or in the future.

 Compulsive hoarding causes great distress in mental, emotional, physical, and financial health; over time, these things will deteriorate or dwindle.

 Fortunately, there is help for hoarders in which they and their family members can help identify, deal with, and solve some of the problems associated with hoarding.
 Problems include unsanitary living conditions, a home with difficult-to-access egress in the event of a fire or other event or emergency, self-alienation, the potential loss of friends and family members, and in general, an unpleasant, unhealthy, and unsafe environment.

 The key to helping a hoarder is to understand the disorder itself; most of the time, there is an underlying mental health condition or matter that needs tending to.
 Knowing the signs and seeking assistance are the first steps that the hoarder or their family members need to take in successfully bringing the situation to a resolution.
 Over time, with the proper professional care and help, the hoarders can be treated and their families can identify how to best help the person live a healthy and safe lifestyle.